 Then, when you receive the money in your personal account, most usually you will need to pay taxes in your country of residence too.
 The amount varies from country to country, and usually depends on how much money you received.

-Some countries have the concept of “dividend allowance“, allowing you to not pay taxes for small amounts of money.
+Some countries have the concept of “dividend allowance“, allowing you to not pay taxes up until a certain amount of money.

 As an example, in the UK, the dividend allowance is, as of April 2018, £5000.
 That means that you won’t pay any taxes if you receive less than that in dividends that year.
 Above that threshold, you will pay 7.5% if the dividends are below £33500, 32.5% between that and £150k, and 38.1% from that point on.